Jan 30 2019 - A fur farm waste product becomes sustainable yarn for fashion.

-During the test however, the Blue Fox hair proved too short to be used as originally intended.
-Instead the research group came up with a discovery: Combining the Blue Fox hair with longer fibres such as alpaca and wild silk gives enough strength and length to create a yarn that is usable.
+During the test, however, the Blue Fox hair proved too short to be used as originally intended.
+Instead, the research group came up with a discovery: Combining the Blue Fox hair with longer fibres such as alpaca and wild silk gives enough strength and length to create a yarn that is usable.

 ‘’By trying different combinations, we ended coming up with an extremely beautiful yarn, which will probably become a new yarn to be used in the fashion industry.
 The yarn can both be knitted and woven, ‘’Blomström explains.
-The experiment took place last fall, and the new yarn has yet to be put in production, but it clearly demonstrated how innovation can turn waste into something beautiful and at the same time contribute to a circular economy.
+The experiment took place last fall, and the new yarn has yet to be put in production, but it demonstrated how innovation could turn waste into something beautiful and at the same time contribute to a circular economy.